-There are common underlying root causes in Hashimoto’s, including nutrient deficiencies, food sensitivities, an impaired ability to handle stress, intestinal permeability, chronic infections and an impaired ability to handle toxins.
-In many cases, a person will have more than just one root cause, and addressing all of these elements can help us feel better.
-I’d like to focus on a solution that can help with detoxification for this article.
+There are common underlying root causes in Hashimoto’s, including nutrient deficiencies, food sensitivities, an impaired ability to handle stress, intestinal permeability, chronic infections, and an impaired ability to handle toxins.
+Many people have more than just one root cause, and addressing all of these elements can help us feel better.
+For this article, I’d like to focus on a solution that can help with detoxification.

 Back in 2014 when I spent a year living in Amsterdam, Netherlands, I experienced a Hashimoto’s flare-up after having been in remission for some time.

 I had tingling in my arms and legs, fatigue, hair loss, mood changes, tremors, and brain fog…

 My symptoms were very much aligned with toxicity, and though I didn’t have access to test my level of heavy metals, I decided I wanted to do something about it.
 I found a local gym that had a sauna, and I decided I would do a few sessions.